peterahn8/Whispr/README.md

 # Whisper

-Whisper Practical application of GPT 3.5 and Javascript
+Practical application of gpt-3.5-turbo and Javascript

 ## Table of Contents